-Celebrating Their 50th Anniversary with a New Release and Tour: the legendary prog band came to Baltimore MD at Orion Studios by Tom Evans
+Celebrating Their 50th Anniversary with a New Release and Tour: the legendary prog band came to Baltimore MD at Orion Studios January 11 and 12 2020 by Tom Evans

 The band played a two night stint at Orion Studios in Baltimore MD in early January as the 4th and 5th gigs of the tour.
 The Orion is a rehearsal and recording complex, and the venue definitely provided an “Intimate” setting with great sound for these two nights.
 About 90 Nektar fans each night had the privilege of seeing this legendary Progrock band dig deep into their classic songs as well as explore new songs from the CD “The Other Side,” released on Jan 24th.